wultra/powerauth-server/docs/WebServices-Methods.md

 ## Used complex types

-This chapter lists complex types used by PowerAuth Server SOAP service.
+This chapter lists complex types used by PowerAuth Server services.

 - `KeyValueMap` - Represents a map for storing key-value entries:
     - entry - list of entries (0..n)